Naphat Vejchasart

 part 2 These are rehabilitation measures such as building fish houses to increase food sources for the dolphins.

 part 3 This is a research study that requires long-term solutions such as shallow lakes.
-For example, in the case of silica lakes, dredging has been done to allow water to flow out of the sea. or about research studies on the decline in aquatic animal diversity pollution contamination and utilization in the lake area
+For example, in the case of silica lakes, dredging has been done to allow water to flow out of the sea. or regarding research studies on the decline in aquatic animal diversity pollution contamination and utilization in the lake area

 part 4 is to integrate cooperation Raising awareness of working together both the academic department and the public sector